Battles of Khalkhin Gol: August: Soviet counterattack

-In recent years, with the opening of the Soviet archives, a more accurate assessment of Soviet casualties has emerged from the work of Grigoriy Krivosheev, citing 7,974 killed and 15,251 wounded.
-In the newer, 2001 edition, the Soviet losses are given as 9,703 killed and missing (6,472 killed and died of wounds during evacuation, 1,152 died of wounds in hospitals, eight died of disease, 2,028 missing, 43 non-combat dead), 15,251 wounded, and a further 701 to 2,225 sick, totaling between 25,655 and 27,179 casualties.
-In addition to their personnel losses, the Soviets lost a large amount of materiel including 253 tanks, 250 aircraft (including 208 in combat), 96 artillery pieces, and 133 armored cars.
+Zhukov reported Soviet casualties during the final offensive (beginning 20 August) as 9,284, including 1,701 dead & missing and 7,583 wounded.
+In 1993, Grigoriy Krivosheev cited totals of 7,974 killed and 15,251 wounded for the entire campaign.
+In the 2001 edition of Krivosheev's work, revised figures of 9,703 dead & missing, 15,251 wounded, and 701 sick are given, for a total of 25,655.
+Of the dead, 6,472 were killed in action or died of wounds during evacuation, 1,152 died of wounds in hospitals, eight died of disease, 2,028 were missing, and 43 died from non-combat causes.
+Historian Boris Sokolov has cited a higher number of sick, 2,225, writing that the lower number of 701 only reflects patients who were treated in the Trans-Baikal Military district.

+In addition to their personnel losses, the Soviets lost a large amount of equipment including 253 tanks, 250 aircraft (including 208 in combat), 96 artillery pieces, and 133 armored cars.
 Of the Soviet tank losses, 75–80% were destroyed by anti-tank guns, 15–20% by field artillery, 5–10% by infantry-thrown incendiary bombs, 2–3% by aircraft, and 2–3% by hand grenades and mines.
 The large number of Soviet armor casualties are reflected in the manpower losses for Soviet tank crews.
 A total of 1,559 Soviet "Tank Troops" were killed or wounded during the battles.

-Mongolian casualties were 556–990, with at least 11 armored cars destroyed and 1,921 horses and camels lost.
+Mongolian casualties were 556–990, including 280 killed and 710 wounded.
+At least 11 armored cars were destroyed and 1,921 horses and camels were lost.

 Nomonhan was the first use of airpower on a massive scale in a high-intensity battle to obtain a specific military objective.
-The combatants remained at peace until August 1945, when the Soviet Union declared war on Japan and invaded Manchukuo and other territory after the atomic bombing of Hiroshima.
+The combatants remained at peace until August 1945, when the Soviet Union declared war on Japan and invaded Manchukuo and other territories after the atomic bombing of Hiroshima.